kaaengine/kaa/docs/reference/nodes.rst

     origin_alignment you can change the position of the point to one of the 9 default positions: from top left, through center to the bottom right.

-    Setting the origin alignment is especially useful when working with text nodes (:class:`font.TextNode`) as it allows you to align text to the left or right.
+    Setting the origin alignment is especially useful when working with text nodes (:class:`fonts.TextNode`) as it allows you to align text to the left or right.

     If you need a custom origin point position, not just one of the 9 default values, you can always wrap a node